Push Notifications vs In-App Messaging: Differences & How to Use Them

 You can think of the role of push and in-app messaging as a relay action, with one leading the way for the other.
 Push notifications let mobile users engage with your app, while in-app messages take the interaction further – much like transitioning through the stages of a sales funnel.

 That being said, push notifications primarily help with app user retention.
-Think of an app user who is growing cold towards your app or no longer puts it to use at all.
-You can still use push notifications to communicate with them and to reel them in through various mobile marketing strategies.
-However, do bear in mind that you need to time push notifications with the right content to maximize impact and obtain the desired results.
+Think of an app user who becomes disengaged with your app and uses it less frequently over time.
+You can still use push notifications to communicate with them and to re-engage them through various mobile marketing strategies.
+However, the messages must be timed correctly to entice the user to open and use your app.

 2. What is the working principle behind each?